New York Medical and Vascular Care

 If you experience symptoms like shortness of breath, chest pain, dizziness, weakness, or discomfort in your arms, jaw, neck, or back, it could be a sign of a heart attack.
 In such a situation, it is crucial to seek immediate medical attention.
 Head to the nearest emergency room or call 911 without delay to receive the necessary medical care and evaluation.

 To diagnose shortness of breath and its cause, the New York Specialty Clinics team reviews your symptoms and medical history.
 They ask about past diagnoses and medications you may take.
-Your provider listens to your heart and breathing and completes a physical examination.
+Your provider checks your heart and breathing and completes a physical examination.

 They might recommend one of the following diagnostic testing procedures to detect or rule out specific medical problems: